 The Swamp Gallery is also home to venomous residents, such as the black widow spider and the Eastern Diamondback snake.

 Programs at the Aquarium

-In addition to seasonal and holiday-related activities and exhibits, Steinhart Aquarium also hosts regular programs at the Academy, such as:
+In addition to seasonal and holiday-related activities and exhibits, Steinhart Aquarium hosts a multitude of regular programs at the Academy, such as:

-• Penguin Feedings take place daily at 10:30 a.m. and 3 p.m. with available audio.
-During feeding time, visitors catch a glimpse at the intriguing behaviors of the penguins – including the juicy romantic details and family quirks of the colony, as told by staff.
-The Aquarium has also set up a ‘penguin cam’ to deliver wide view angles of their habitat at the Academy, as well as underwater views to see the creatures swim and dart through their liquid surroundings.
-There’s even an app to download for Androids and iPhones, in case you’d like to take a peek at what the penguins are doing while you’re on the go.
+The Aquarium also has a “penguin cam” set up to deliver wide-view angles of the creature’s habitat at the Academy, as well as underwater views of them swimming and darting through their liquid surroundings.
+There’s even an app to download for Android devices and iPhones, in case you’d like to take a peek at what the penguins are doing while you’re on the go.

-• Coral Reef Dives are held on a daily basis at 11:30 a.m. and 2:30 p.m., where the Academy’s divers entertain visitors with information and tales of the reef, including coral spawning and the activities of the resident clownfish.
+Academy divers entertain visitors with information and tales of the reef, including coral spawning and resident clownfish activities.

 Golden Gate Park Aquarium (Steinhart Aquarium)

 Address: 55 Music Concourse Drive – inside the California Academy of Sciences